 The world’s largest systematic review of the scientific evidence related to treating gender incongruence or gender dysphoria children was conducted in the United Kingdom by Dr.

-Hilary Cass.1 It indicates that social transition, the practice of affirming students’ gender identities through social transition is not a neutral act but constitutes a significant psychological intervention that can solidify a young person's identity prematurely.
+Hilary Cass.1 It indicates that social transition, the practice of affirming students’ gender identities through social transition, is not a neutral act but constitutes a significant psychological intervention that can solidify a young person's identity prematurely.

 Adolescence is a critical period for identity formation, and it is essential that schools protect students' freedom to explore their identities without solidifying any ephemeral distress with their sexed bodies.
 Facilitating social transitions may inadvertently hinder this exploration and could have long-term implications on a student's health and wellbeing.
 Moreover, district employees are not qualified to carry out such psychosocial interventions.

 The use of medical equipment such as chest binders has been associated with various adverse health effects as documented by Peitzmeier et al. (2021) in a survey of 1,800 females who used breast binders.2 They reported numerous negative health consequences which included compromised lung function, musculoskeletal issues, and skin complications.
 Some manifest immediately, while others develop over time.
 The promotion or allowance of such devices in a school setting raises serious health and safety concerns.
 Likewise, the use of “trans tape” to tuck male genitalia to create a flatten crotch area is also a medical treatment.
-Use of "trans tape” risks skin irritation and allergic reactions, and for males there are severe health risks, including cryptozoospermia — severe oligospermia (inability to produce sperm).3 Long-term effects of tucking on fertility is unknown, but cryopreservation is recommended for children and teen who tuck.
+Use of "trans tape” risks skin irritation and allergic reactions, and for males there are severe health risks, including cryptozoospermia — severe oligospermia (inability to produce sperm).3 Long-term effects of tucking on fertility is unknown, but cryopreservation is recommended for children and teens who tuck.
 Again, district employees are not qualified to engage in such medical interventions.

 Considering this evidence, and with concern for student safety, I request the immediate suspension of any direct or indirect involvement in facilitating or encouraging social transition and discontinuation of the promotion or distribution of binders or similar medical devices.